Charles Harpur: Sydney and first publications

-Farming in the Hunter Valley

-Harpur had left Sydney two years before and was farming with a brother on the Hunter River.
-In 1850, he married Mary Doyle and engaged in sheep farming for some years with varying success.

-Move to Eurobodalla and death

-In 1858, he was appointed gold commissioner at Araluen with a good salary.
-He held the position for eight years and also had a farm at Eurobodalla.
-Harpur found, however, that his duties prevented him from supervising the work on the farm and it became a bad investment.

-Two verse pamphlets, A Poet's Home and The Tower of a Dream, appeared in 1862 and 1865 respectively.

-In 1866, Harpur's position was abolished at a time of retrenchment, and in March 1867 he had a great sorrow when his second son was killed by the accidental discharge of his own gun.
-Harpur never recovered from the blow.
-He contracted tuberculosis in the hard winter of 1867, and died on 10 June 1868.
-He was buried on his property, "Euroma", beside the grave of his son.
-He was survived by his wife, two sons and two daughters.
-One of his daughters, writing many years later, mentioned that he had left his family an unencumbered farm and a well-furnished comfortable home.

 In 1988, as part of Australia's bicentennial celebrations, a plaque was laid at the site of Harpur's grave, describing him as "Australia’s first native born poet".

 Work

 Textual history

 Harpur continually revised, redrafted and republished his works throughout his life, creating an "editorial nightmare".
 In all he is credited with over 700 poems, which exist in some 2,700 distinct versions.
 His major play, The Tragedy of Donohoe, exists in four distinct versions, with different titles, plots and names for the characters.
 Many of his works exist only in manuscript, or lie scattered among dozens of newspapers and journals.
 In the past, this hindered research into Harpur's work, because only a small portion was available in reliable and accessible texts.
 In the twentieth century, however, editors such as Charles Salier, Elizabeth Perkins and Michael Ackland greatly improved the situation, by publishing wide selections of Harpur's poetry in book form.
 In the twenty-first century, Paul Eggert embarked on an ambitious project to make every version of every Harpur poem available online, along with tools to examine Harpur's complex process of rewriting.
 The fruit of this project was the Charles Harpur Critical Archive, the first variorum edition of Harpur's poetry.